Succession planning – not just an exit plan

 That artificial line in the business calendar that is Christmas is in sight.
-Many business owners and leaders have not only survived, but thrived in the face of the many challenges that 2022 has presented.
-As we approach the end of the year, it is important to take time out to reflect and plan.
-Here are our reflections on some of the key events of 2022 and some lessons and questions related to each:
+Many business owners and leaders have not only survived but thrived in the face of the year’s challenges.
+As we approach the end of the year, it’s important to take time out to reflect and plan.
+Here are our reflections on some of the key events from this year and the lessons and questions they inspire:

 In January 2022, world No. 1 tennis champion Novak Djokovic deported from Australia following a high-profile legal case regarding his COVID-19 vaccination status, preventing his participation in the 2022 Australian Open.